 "I'm sober now and I have my kid back.
 I'm not living in a cracked-out place.
 I'm confident that I can keep this up."
+"Lots of good changes.
+I don't get high anymore.
+The program really helped my behaviour."

 "It helped a lot.
 I'm working, keeping busy.
 The sessions really helped.
 My keyworker was helpful too."
+"I got used to getting up and having a normal schedule.
+I learned a lot from staff, they were helpful."